DanielBMarkham/Info-Ops3/manuscript/frontmatter.md

 - Coming up

 Note: Of necessity we must talk about all sorts of sensitive topics: religion, politics, sexuality, and so forth.
 I have had to provide examples in order to do this.
-If the reader is able to determine my political or religious leanings through these examples I ask their indulgence and forgiveness.
+If the reader is able to determine my political or religious leanings through these examples I ask both their indulgence and forgiveness.